KNOW YOUR DRAINS

 Cigarette butts are the most common form of litter and are often washed down drains ending up in the sea.
 Cigarette ends should be extinguished and thrown in the bin with other rubbish.
 We are teaming up with LITTER FREE DORSET and local community groups to help reduce this issue locally.

-see below for more details of other ways pollutants can get down the wrong drains.
+See section on ‘What you can do to help’ below for more details of other ways pollutants can get down the wrong drains.

 Past campaigns and resources

 Poole Park’s Only Rain Down the Drain Campaign ran over the summer of 2018 and was part of an ongoing campaign to improve the park for wildlife and people.
 Our aim during this project was to create awareness that the actions of local residents and businesses can directly impact on water quality in Poole Park’s water bodies and elsewhere.
 We also wished to inform people on what they can do to help.
 Borough of Poole, as part of the Poole Park Life Project are already putting in place lots of things to help improve the water quality: